Gregory J. Coram, PsyD, PMHNP

 For the past 12 years Amy has worked in both out-patient and in-patient settings providing clinical treatment to individuals who are experiencing issues related to mental health.
 Amy works to build rapport with her clients and has an easy-going demeanor to help the client feel at ease and work towards their goals.
 Amy has three children, who keep her on her toes as well as knowledgeable in issues surrounding the youth of today.

-Bridgette Devlin is a Behavioral Analyst and Behavioral Health Care Manager.
-She graduated with her Bachelors in Psychology from Moravian College and her Masters in Forensic Psychology and Behavioral Sciences from Kean University.
-Bridgette works extensively to provide individuals with resources they may be in need of on a daily basis.
-These resources can include but aren’t limited to: Housing, transportation, insurance, food, and any other necessary goods.
-Bridgette has experience working with adults who experience addiction, trauma, anxiety/depression, bipolar disorder and more.
-Bridgette enjoys working with individuals who are actively seeking to create positive change in their lives.
+Jackie is the Case Manager at Abby Road.
+She graduated with her Bachelors and Masters in Psychology from Rutgers University.
+She works to connect mental health and addiction clients to resources to promote wellness and recovery.
+These resources include housing, transportation, insurance, food, and disability assistance.
+She has experience working with adults who are diagnosed with addiction, trauma, anxiety/depression, bipolar disorder and more.
+Jackie enjoys working with individuals who are actively seeking to create positive change in their lives.